 “It’s no surprise he didn’t call back,” when a connection with a potential match didn’t go beyond a first date.

 The words were unkind and untrue.
-They held a lot of power over Leanne.
-But they weren’t coming from someone else—they were lies she had been telling herself for a long time.
+But they held a lot of power over Leanne.
+And they weren’t coming from someone else—they were lies she’d been telling herself for a long time.

-It wasn’t until the Brooklyn, New York-based artist and illustrator made a New Year’s resolution to doodle every day for an entire year that she began to see the truth.
-It was an experiment suggested by a friend—not typical mindless doodling, but intentional daily doodles.
-As she doodled, Leanne realized there was a different voice inside her.
+It wasn’t until the artist and illustrator made a New Year’s resolution to doodle every day for an entire year that she began to see the truth.
+It was an experiment suggested by a friend—intentional daily doodles.
+As she doodled, Leanne began to realize there was a different voice inside her.
 It wasn’t harsh or demeaning.
-For the first 208 days of doodling, the voice was a faint whisper.
-And then, on day 209, a major transformation occurred.
-The voice had become louder than the one that’d been telling her lies for so long.
-Through the art she was creating, Leanne realized that imperfections were actually points of interest.
+For the first 208 days of doodling, it was a faint whisper.
+On day 209, a major transformation occurred.
+The voice was louder than the one that’d been telling her lies for so long.
+And through the art she was creating, Leanne realized that imperfections were actually points of interest.
 Doodling had unleashed her true and powerful voice, and through it she could turn vulnerabilities into strengths.

 While entrepreneurship is not for the faint of heart, and often a test of courage and confidence, Leanne’s transformation has empowered her to overcome fear and self-doubt.
 She finds strength in sharing her voice with the world and in the connections she’s made with others while pursuing her purpose.
 She is most grateful for the people she’s been able to bring together throughout this journey—those who share similar values and who, like Leanne, believe “our words shape our world.”

-Leanne’s ultimate goal for Ladoru is to inspire both closets and minds.
+Leanne wants to bring inspiration to both closets and minds.
 “Just like you choose your clothes every day, you can choose the words and thoughts you put on.”
 She hopes she is inspiring women to choose to wear compassion, kindness, humility, strength and love.